 If you are experiencing depression, or if you are the parent of a child or teenager with depression, know that depression can get better with the right treatment.
 A doctor can check for any health conditions that could be causing symptoms of depression.
 It can also help to meet with a mental health professional, such as a psychologist, psychiatrist, or other therapist can evaluate and diagnose depression and create a plan to treat it.

 Treatment for depression might include talk therapy, medication, or a combination of both.
 Usually it takes a few weeks for the treatment to start working, so it is important to be patient and stick with it.
 Many people find that it helps to open up to parents or other adults who they trust.
 Simply saying something like “I’ve been feeling really down lately and I think I’m depressed” can be a good way to start.

 If you are a child or teenager and you think you might be depressed, ask your parent to schedule an appointment with your primary care doctor or a therapist.
 If a parent or family member can’t help, turn to your school counselor, school nurse, or other trusted adult.
-If you or someone you know are having serious thoughts about suicide, let your parent, adult family member or other trusted adult know right away, or call 911 or the National Suicide Prevention Lifeline at 1-800-273-8255 (TALK).
+If you or your child need immediate help due to having suicidal thoughts, call or text the 988 Suicide & Crisis Lifeline at 988.
+If there is an immediate safety concern, call 911 or go the nearest emergency room.

 Depression will get better with the proper care and attention over time, so even though the depressed person might feel very bad at times, it is important to remember that things can get better.

 David Axelson, MD is recognized nationally and internationally for his work in the field of child and adolescent psychiatry, pediatric bipolar disorder, diagnostic biomarkers for pediatric mood disorders, and pediatric psychopharmacology.